 HISTORY: History helps us learn who we are.
 The Historian informs the club about the achievements of women in all facets of life – science, community, government, literature, art, sports, medicine.
 The Historian and her committee maintain a record of milestones of the club.

-LITERATURE: This literary group meets monthly after reading a mutually agreed upon books.
+LITERATURE 1 and 2: This literary group 1 meets monthly after reading a mutually agreed upon books.
 The discussion that follows is lively, thought provoking and often leads to members sharing stories and experiences with other members.
+The literary group 2 meets once a month at Duggan Hall on Thursdays.

 MEMBERSHIP: This committee organizes and provides all the information for a new member to join.Any woman who resides in the surrounding area is invited to join.Applicants must have two sponsors who are members of the Club for one year.